 Salary & Wages - Bonuses

 Salary & Wages - Vacation days

 Salary & Wages - Employment taxes

-Mapping in Budgeting and Planning lets you determine the relationship between employee-related accounts and the salary and wages budget lines in your budget structure.
+Mapping in SIP lets you determine the relationship between employee-related accounts and the salary and wages budget lines in your budget structure.
 The Salary & Wages budget group mappings can be changed in the Accounts mapping table where you can spread your accounts having to do with salaries and benefits across multiple Salary & Wages budget line categories, according to dimensions.